 Both are equally good options, it just depends on your individual goals and needs.

-Best Half Marathon Shoes for 2022
+Best Half Marathon Shoes

 Here are some of the top half marathon training and running shoes available this season: